e2immu/e2immu-site/content/docs/start/analyser.md

 * Parameters should not be assigned to.

 The analyser assumes that exceptions are used to detect illegal situations in the code: they should never be part of the normal program flow.
+It makes no distinction between static fields and instance fields for most concepts; the assumption being that non-immutable static fields are rarely used.

-The analyser does only study modification and immutability.
+The analyser does not only study modification and immutability.
 It also

 * does null-pointer analysis
 * computes preconditions